Newtownards: The Great Famine

-During the Great Famine, which resulted from the dependence of small tenants and cottiers on a blighted potato crop, the largest local landowner, Lord Londonderry, rejected rent reductions on grounds of "personal inconvenience".
+During the Great Famine, which resulted from the dependence of small tenants and cottiers on a blighted potato crop, the largest local landowner, Lord Londonderry, rejected the call for rent reductions on grounds of "personal inconvenience".
 By 1847 the 800 inhabitants of the town were witness to "emaciated and half-famished souls" queuing at soup kitchens and overflowing the newly built workhouse.
-Despite Lord Londonderry's objection, with the upgrading of the road to Donaghadee several public works programs for famine relief were instigated.
-In general, conditions on the land, not as acutely subdivided as in western districts of Ireland, and the availability of weaving and other employments, saved the town from the worst.
+Despite Lord Londonderry's objection, several public works programs for famine relief were initiated beginning with the upgrading of the road to Donaghadee.
+In general, with tenant holdings not as acutely subdivided as in western districts of Ireland, and with the availability of weaving and other employments, the town was saved from the worst.

 Victorian growth

 The early 19th century saw the reclamation of the marshlands south of the town.
 At the same time, its growth was accelerated by integration into the Belfast and Lagan Valley industrial region and market.
-The Belfast and County Down Railway connected Newtownards to Belfast, via Comber and Dundonald, in 1850, and to Donaghadee in 1861.
+The Belfast and County Down Railway connected Newtownards to Belfast, via Comber and Dundonald, in 1850 (closed in 1950), and to Donaghadee in 1861.
 By the same year, the town's population had risen to 9,500.
-(This rail line was closed in 1950.)
 On 12 July 1867, despite the Party Processions Acts, the Orange Order paraded from Bangor to Newtownards.
-The parade was organised by William Johnston (sentenced to a short term in prison the next year for his actions) and about 30,000 took part.
+The parade, in which upwards of 30,000 took part, led to the short-term imprisonment of its principal organiser William Johnston, and to his subsequent election as an MP for Belfast.

-As the nineteenth century progressed the economy became increasingly tied to the growing city of Belfast and the town continued to prosper and by the 20th century had increasingly become a commuter town.
+As the nineteenth century progressed the economy became increasingly tied to the growth of Belfast.
+From mid-20th century it increasingly became a commuter town.
 Newtownards' population reached 13,100 in 1961 and had doubled to 28,000 by 2011.